ashishbhushan/WordSimilarityMR/README.md

 ## Usage
 Follow these steps to execute the project:
 Data Preparation: Ensure you have the original dataset for processing (src/main/resources/input/data.txt) - this will be passed as an argument to main.scala.
 Configuration: Ensure you pass the input file path (src/main/resources/input/data.txt) and output directory (src/main/resources/output) while running main.scala.
 Setup the command line using intelliJ configuration if required as shown below.
+Please do make sure to set shorten command line parameter to jar manifest.

 ![image](https://github.com/user-attachments/assets/b2e58258-30a4-4dd0-9f2b-4ab0fa5c8e6d)

 Shards Output Directory: Ensure src/main/resources/output/shards exists - create if it doesn't.